dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 - `Latency`: the connection latency in milliseconds

 After the profile is saved, it appears in the throttling menu.

-> [!figure]
-> Figure 2.33 placeholder: Chrome custom profile menu screenshot from the source PDF.
->
-> The new custom network throttling profile is available in the list.

 Select the custom profile and watch the `Network` tab while pages load to see how it affects load time and request timing.